A functional limit theorem for dependent sequences with infinite variance stable limits: Examples

-Assume that $(\log \sigma_{n})_n$ is a Gaussian casual ARMA process.
-Then $(X_{n})_n$ satisfies the strong mixing condition with geometric rate; see Davis and Mikosch \cite{DaMi09}.
-Hence Condition \ref{c:mixcond} holds.
+Assume that $(\log\sigma_{n})_n$ is a Gaussian casual ARMA process.
+Then $(X_{n})_n$ satisfies the strong mixing condition with geometric rate (see Davis and Mikosch~\cite{DaMi09}).
+Hence the $\mathcal {A}'(a_n)$ mixing Condition~\ref{cmixcond} holds.

-In case $\alpha \in [1, 2)$, we also assume Condition~\ref{c:step6cond} holds.
-Then all conditions in Theorem \ref{t:2} are satisfied and we obtain the convergence of the partial sum stochastic process toward an $\alpha$--stable L\'{e}vy process with characteristic triple $(0,\mu,0)$, with $\mu$ as in \eqref{E:mu}. \end{ex}
+In case $\alpha\in[1, 2)$, we also assume the vanishing small values Condition~\ref{cstep6cond} holds.
+Then all conditions in Theorem~\ref{t2} are satisfied, and we obtain the convergence of the partial sum stochastic process toward an $\alpha$-stable L\'{e}vy process with characteristic triple $(0,\mu,0)$, with $\mu$ as in~\eqref{Emu}. \end{ex}